intermine/im-docs/docs/system-requirements/software/git.rst

 Getting started
 --------------------------------------------

-See :doc:`/get-started/create-your-mine` for instructions on how to create a new InterMine.
+See :doc:`/get-started/quick-start` or :doc:`/get-started/create-your-mine` for instructions on how to create a new InterMine.

 Local Installation (for advanced users)
 --------------------------------------------